tito-arch/BABC-2/content/posts/adobe-firefly.md

 +++
 In the recent months, we have witnessed unprecedented breakthroughs in the creation of realistic and high-quality images that were once only possible through human creativity.
 The potential of AI in image generation is immense, opening up new possibilities in various fields such as art, design, entertainment, and beyond.

-However, we have to accept that, AI is coming to life and as programmers and content creators and actually, everyone living in this age of AI we have to embrace it and harvest its benefits because if you don't, you are surely going to be replaced.
+However, we have to accept that, AI is coming and as programmers and content creators and actually, everyone living in this age of AI we have to embrace it and harvest its benefits because if you don't, you are surely going to be replaced.
 Last week March 2023 was actually my favorite one because Adobe has announced an AI model in what they are calling [**Adobe Firefly beta**](https://firefly.adobe.com/ "Adobe firefly") which is pretty much a text-to-image generator like **Dalle** and **mid-journey**, As of now it's still in beta,but still produces great content.
 Let's look at what Firefly does and how it's going to be different from other image generators.

 # What is Adobe Firefly